CuratorCat/pcc-archive.org/wiki/collections/cats/index.md

 sidebar_position: 2
 title: Cats
 image: /img/cover/pcc-cats.jpg
-description: Cats of Purrnelope's Country Club are 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
-Exclusivity is the name, fun is the game.
+description: Cats of Purrnelope's Country Club are the first NFT collection in PCC Universe with 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
+Cats are Tier 1 NFTs.
 ---

 # Purrnelope's Cats